walmartlabs/zUID/Installation-NonGit.md

 names would be the ones pointing to the VIPA distribute address on their respective sysplex.

 ### Installation instructions
+1. [Fork the repo](https://help.github.com/articles/fork-a-repo/) to your user account.

 1. Download the zUID repository to your local workstation.

 1. Allocate a source library on the mainframe for each folder in the repository.
 All libraries will